Near-future discovery of the diffuse flux of ultra-high-energy cosmic neutrinos: Forecasting ultra-high-energy neutrino event rates

 In the search for UHE neutrinos, the main limitation of optical detection is the attenuation length of light in ice or water, of 100--200~m~\cite{IceCube:2013llx}, which forces optical neutrino telescopes to use relatively dense arrays of photomultipliers.
 Scaling the arrays up to the size required to achieve sensitivity to a conceivably tiny UHE neutrino flux is technically and financially challenging.
 Instead, for UHE neutrinos, a variety of alternative techniques exist that can monitor a larger detection volume using more sparse instrumentation.
 They target the particles, light, and radio emission from the showers initiated by UHE neutrinos in the atmosphere, in ice, or from space~\cite{Abraham:2022jse, Ackermann:2022rqc}.
 Large arrays of surface particle detectors, like Auger~\cite{PierreAuger:2019ens} and the proposed TAMBO~\cite{Romero-Wolf:2020pzh}, are sensitive to showers from Earth-skimming neutrinos~\cite{Fargion:1999se}.
-Atmospheric imaging telescopes, like the Telescope Array~\cite{TelescopeArray:2019mzl}, the planned Cherenkov Telescope Array~\cite{Fiorillo:2020xst}, and the proposed Trinity~\cite{Otte:2019knb} and Ashra NTA~\cite{Sasaki:2014mwa}, target the Cherenkov and fluorescence light from neutrino-initiated extensive air showers, from different vantage points on the surface.
-The proposed POEMMA~\cite{POEMMA:2020ykm} satellites target Cherenkov emission from space.
+Atmospheric imaging telescopes, like the Telescope Array~\cite{TelescopeArray:2019mzl}, the Cherenkov Telescope Array (CTA)~\cite{Fiorillo:2020xst}, under construction, and the proposed Trinity~\cite{Otte:2019knb} and Ashra NTA~\cite{Sasaki:2014mwa}, target the Cherenkov and fluorescence light from neutrino-initiated extensive air showers, from different vantage points on the surface.
+The proposed POEMMA~\cite{POEMMA:2020ykm} satellites target Cherenkov emission from space, while the proposed ANDIAMO~\cite{Marinelli:2021upw} aims for acoustic neutrino detection in water.

 In recent years, the technique of radio-detection of UHE particles, including neutrinos, has matured.
 Because the attenuation length of radio is roughly 1~km in ice and negligible in air~\cite{Schroder:2016hrv}, radio-based neutrino telescopes can monitor large detector volumes using sparse arrays of radio antennas.
 We focus on them below.